jackr276/N-Puzzle-Solver/README.md

 ## Introduction
 The $N$ Puzzle problem is on the surface a simple problem to solve.
 The problem is as follows:
-> Given an initial configuration of an $N\times N$ grid of tiles, each labeled with distinct numbers from $0$ to $N^2 - 1$, determine the *smallest* sequence of single step moves that can be made with the $0$ tile such that the puzzle is in numerical *row-major* order, with the 0 slider in the $N-1$ row and $N-1$ column.
+> Given an initial configuration of an $N\times N$ grid of tiles, each labeled with distinct numbers from $0$ to $N^2 - 1$, determine the *smallest* sequence of single step moves that can be made with the $0$ tile such that the puzzle is in numerical *row-major* order, with the 0 slider in the $N-1$ row and $N-1$ column position.

 The definition can be a bit hard to parse without an example, so let's look at an example starting configuration and goal configuration.